Skip navigation

 Dive into digital opportunity

-Demand for information technology (IT) and cybersecurity skills is high across all industry sectors.
+Demand for Digital, Technology and Cybersecurity skills is high across all industry sectors.
 In response, South Australia’s tech workforce is growing — fast.

-Could IT and cybersecurity provide you with a fulfilling career pathway?
+Could Digital, Technology and Cybersecurity provide you with a fulfilling career pathway?

 The landscape